Consulta OnLine (periodico online)

 Thursday 29 November 2018)

-law S. 881, dealing with the establishment of constituencies independently from
+draft law S. 881, dealing with the establishment of constituencies

-the number of the members of Parliaments (hereinafter, MPs).
-This bill, read
+independently from the number of the members of Parliaments (hereinafter, MPs).

-together with the project of constitutional reform (draft const. law S.805),
+This bill, read together with the project of constitutional reform (draft

-same time, the power of party secretariats and the majority effect of the
+prejudiced.
+At the same time, the power of party secretariats and the majority

-electoral system would grow.
-The Author also notes that there is a strong risk
+effect of the electoral system would grow.
+The Author also notes that there is

-of escalation of the gap between the ex ante number of seats and average
+a strong risk of escalation of the gap between the ex ante number of seats and

-population.
-Finally, the Author argues that the combination of the two draft
+average population.
+Finally, the Author argues that the combination of the two

-laws (the one amending electoral legislation and the other aiming at changing
+draft laws (the one amending electoral legislation and the other aiming at

-the Constitution) would be able to solve the problem consisting of vacant seats
+changing the Constitution) would be able to solve the problem consisting of

-with a number of candidates for each list equal to the average number of seats
+vacant seats with a number of candidates for each list equal to the average

-to be assigned, although the outcome would be mitigated by the unchanged
+number of seats to be assigned, although the outcome would be mitigated by the

 HENRI SCHMIT